mmousawy/ziggurat/docs/toolchain.md

 # Using Ziggurat Toolchain
 The Toolchain will provide you with an automated development server to run your project in.
 It will build certain files, watch for changes and move/copy all the project files.

 ## Running the toolchain
-By running Ziggurat, you will automatically run the toolchain.
+To run the Ziggurat Toolchain, you can run the npm script called `ziggurat`.
+This will automatically spin up the build script and the watch server.

 ```bash
 $ npm run ziggurat